 the tl;dr version

 Tamsin Davis-Langley was born on Bloomsday, 1973 CE, and is still trying to figure things out.
-They live just outside of Seattle, Washington with their superhero wife and their adorably demonic cats.
-They spend a lot of time thinking about stuff, and sometimes they write it down.
+She lives just outside of Seattle, Washington with her superhero wife and their adorably demonic cats.
+She spends a lot of time thinking about stuff, and sometimes writes it down.

 hi! i’m tamsin.